metabase/metabase/README.md

 # Internationalization

 We want Metabase to be available in as many languages as possible.
-See what translations are available and help contribute to internationalization using our project over at [POEditor](https://poeditor.com/join/project/ynjQmwSsGh).
+See which translations are available and help contribute to internationalization using our project over at [POEditor](https://poeditor.com/join/project/ynjQmwSsGh).
 You can also check out our [policies on translations](https://www.metabase.com/docs/latest/faq/general/what-languages-can-be-used-with-metabase.html).

 # Extending and Deep Integrations